ScamSpot/scamspot_chrome-extension/README.md

 ### Step 4: Using the Chrome extension

 - As you browse through comments on Instagram posts, the extension will visually mark spam and scam comments or hide them completely based on the mode you have chosen.
-- You can switch between modes by accessing the extension's settings.
+- You can switch between two modes by accessing the extension's settings in the file 'scripts/content.js'.
+- You can visit a post such as this one to test results: https://www.instagram.com/p/CsLCoRIvTNO/

 ## Contributing

 We welcome contributions to the Instagram Scam Scanner Chrome Extension!
-If you encounter any issues, have suggestions for improvements, or would like to contribute to the development, feel free to reach out.
+If you encounter any issues, have suggestions for improvements, or would like to contribute to the development, feel free to reach out via email: [mailto:stefan@erben.eu](stefan@erben.eu)

 ## License